Languages of Singapore: Controversy over learning of Chinese varieties

 In March 2009, a newspaper article was published in Singapore broadsheet daily The Straits Times on a Language and Diversity Symposium organised by the Division of Linguistics and Multilingual Studies at Nanyang Technological University.
 Ng Bee Chin, acting Head of the Division, was quoted in the article as saying, "Although Singaporeans are still multilingual, 40 years ago, we were even more multilingual.
 Young children are not speaking some of these languages at all any more.
 All it takes is one generation for a language to die."

-The call to rethink the ban on dialects elicited a swift reply from Minister Mentor, Lee Kuan Yew.
+The call to rethink the ban on non-Mandarin Chinese varieties elicited a swift reply from Minister Mentor, Lee Kuan Yew.
 "I thought it was a daft call.
 My then-principal private secretary Chee Hong Tat issued a reply on my behalf: Using one language more frequently means less time for other languages.
-Hence, the more languages a person learns, the greater the difficulties of retaining them at a high level of fluency… It would be stupid for any Singapore agency or NTU to advocate the learning of dialects, which must be at the expense of English and Mandarin.’
+Hence, the more languages a person learns, the greater the difficulties of retaining them at a high level of fluency… It would be stupid for any Singapore agency or NTU to advocate the learning of dialects, which must be at the expense of English and Mandarin."

 A week later, Lee reiterated the point at the 30th anniversary launch of the Speak Mandarin Campaign.
 In his speech, he described his personal experience with "language loss".